weishig/MovieWall/README.md

 1.Description:

 * Ref: https://www.udemy.com/course/the-complete-react-js-redux-course-build-modern-web-apps/learn/lecture/9099902#content
-* This project is built be React where users can post a picture, and write comments for each picture
+* This project is built be React where users can post a picture, and write comments for each picture.
+Firesbase is used for database

 2.Preview:
 * Homepage: